kemsky/creality-k1-max-xy-rails-mod/README.md

 ## Motor Mounts - Option 1

 Use this mounts to simplify build at the cost of reducing print area.
+The same mounts are used for stock and non-stock motors.

 <details>
     <summary>Preview</summary>